 Agency Work is a series of podcast interviews with people working at creative agencies in Richmond, Virginia.
-The focus of each interview is advice for college students and recent graduates who are interested in working at a creative agency.
-Each guest will provide background information on the work he or she does at a creative agency and provide advice on how to prepare for a job doing that work within an agency.
-The topics will be inclusive of the range of work that creative agencies focus on (e.g., graphic design, branding, copywriting, video production, animated illustration, audio recording, photography, user experience design, packaging, public relations, media planning, etc.) and the various roles people have within creative agencies.
-Our goal is to showcase the broad range of skills and roles in the creative community to help people see the variety of career opportunities.
+For Season 3, the focus is on teams and collaboration.
+Guests talk about how they collaborated while working on creative projects.
+For Seasons 1 and 2, the focus of each interview is advice for college students and recent graduates who are interested in working at a creative agency.
+Each guest provides background information on the work he or she does and offers advice on how to prepare for a job doing that work.
+The episodes showcase the broad range of skills and roles in the creative community to help people see the variety of career opportunities.

 Host of the Agency Work Podcast

 Parker Plaisted is the host of the Agency Work podcast.
 Over the past eighteen years, Parker has worked in client-side marketing management roles for companies selling consumer products.
 He has also done freelance work helping companies acquire new customers and improve customer engagement through digital platforms.
 Parker has extensive experience working with several creative agencies on the client side and has a deep appreciation for the creative work the agencies have done for him.

 Earned an MBA degree from Owen Graduate School of Management at Vanderbilt University with concentrations in marketing and strategy in 2001.

 Managed the launch and marketing for the Epson Stylus Photo 2200 inkjet printer, which was the most popular desktop inkjet printer for professional photographers for a few years.

 Traveled to China, Japan, Taiwan, Indonesia, England and Germany on business trips.

 Had lunch with actor Anthony Hopkins and met a few more celebrities in Los Angeles.